We believe in the transcendent power of really good light.

 My work space is in the corner of the living room.
 I love being able to scan film while still watching TV or hanging out with the family.
 It sometimes gets a little cluttered because it is one of the first tables you encounter then walking into the house.
 I also store unscanned film on the desk, so sometimes it gets covered in small white boxes.
 (There are actually three film boxes behind the computer monitor now.)
 We are in the beginning stages of making our small pool house into my office for my “real” job.
 I am looking forward to having my own little space to call my own.

-Well, here it is, my workspace from earlier this summer, mostly cleaned up!
+Well, here it is, my workspace from earlier this summer mostly cleaned up!
 I bought this desk to go in the corner of my first apartment a few months after moving to Philadelphia and slowly added the filing box a few months later (at the far right).
 The filing cabinet came along shortly after we moved into this house.
 As you can see, I use several storage drives at once, having backup drives in various locations around the state (thanks Mom!).
 This little room in our tiny 5-room house – 6 if you count the basement – connects our bedroom to the bathroom (behind me).
 Since I work beside a window, I’ve been using an old bulletin board from childhood to set in the windowsill to combat the glare!
 It doesn’t seem like much, but it works just fine to get the job done.
 I’ve been searching for a new desk setup for several years and have yet to find one worth the plunge for this space.
-I have grand plans for a studio/office, when we finally find a new home.
+I have grand plans for a studio/office when we finally find a new home.
+I don’t think I would like to have a cabinet in my office though, as this can take up more space.
+Then soon enough, everything could start looking a mess.
+That’s not what we want.
+Plus, knowing that there are solutions like paperless document software that you can find on sites like FilecenterDMS, at least I know I have this option if the papers start to pile up.
 There are masks hanging on all the walls from my various travels, along with a few paintings and prints here and there.
 Behind the bookcase is my husband’s closet, and there’s a chair sitting next to me on the left.
 And since this photo’s a month old, my hair is now short too!

 I share my workspace with my husband (whose desk is right next to me to my left) in our guest room.
 I often dream of a room all to myself but, to tell you the truth, not for editing only but for reading, crafts, ironing… I suppose I will have to wait for all my children to leave for college – or whatever they want to do with their lives – to have a room of my own.
 In the meantime, I like to sit here early in the morning (as early as 5am!) and right before I go to bed, around 9.30pm, not only to edit my work but browse the internet and answer emails.
 I am also using my laptop a lot lately, so I love to curl up with it on my couch in the living room and put my earphones on to block the noise my loving yet inconsiderate family makes when Mom is working!